Hybrid vehicles

 Building on the higher luxury car tax threshold for fuel efficient vehicles, the Australian Government has introduced the Electric Car Discount.
 As part of the discount, zero and low emission cars, below the luxury car tax threshold for fuel efficient vehicles, will be exempt from import tariffs and fringe benefits tax.

-For more information on the fringe benefits tax exemptions for electric cars, visit the
+For more information on the fringe benefits tax exemptions for electric cars, visit the Australian Taxation Office.

-For a plug-in hybrid it will also depend on:
+The cost of charging a plug-in hybrid it will depend on:

-• where you recharge it
+- where you recharge it

-• how often you recharge it
+- how often you recharge it

-• your home electricity plan.
+- your home electricity plan.

 It is generally more expensive to charge at a public charging station than at home.
 It is also more expensive to run a plug-in hybrid on petrol or diesel power if the battery is low.